sarah-n-wright/Network_Evaluation_Tools/ExampleUsage/PC_PCNets.README.md

 ## Pre-requisites
 * For the creation of *Ranked* composites, you will need a metric to rank the networks (e.g. from Gene Set Recovery)

+All example code below is intended to be run from the base directory of `Network_Evaluation_Tools/`.
+All python scripts should be installed automatically in bin/ after installaion via PyPi.

 ## Step 2: Create *Global* composite networks

 Inputs: